nathandallas/drawllab/README.md

 # Drawllab

-Drawllab is a browser based collaborative whiteboard and drawing application.
+Drawllab is a browser based whiteboard and drawing application.
 This program was created to be a lightweight and user-friendly alternative to modern-day drawing applications.
 Using a minimalist design and easy to learn interface, Drawllab makes it easy for any user to jump in and start creating without having a huge learning curve.

 Use it to make wireframes, sketch out ideas and jump start your creative projects!

 ![AboutPage](https://i.imgur.com/DZhBzM5.png)

 ## Deployment

-Check out the live website here: https://drawllab.herokuapp.com/
+Check out the live website here: https://nathandallas.github.io/drawllab/

 ## Tech Stack